 The Seibi Shinkansen is a network of proposed Shinkansen lines pursuant to the Nationwide Shinkansen Railway Development Law.
 The basic plan for these new lines was decided in 1973.
-Currently, work is under way on six sectors of three lines.
-Within JR East's service area, JRCC is now involved in building full-scale Shinkansen lines on the Hokuriku Shinkansen line's one sector (Nagano-Joetsu) and on the Tohoku Shinkansen line's two sectors (Morioka-Hachinohe and Hachinohe-Shin-Aomori).
+Currently, work is under way on five sectors of three lines.
+Within JR East's service area, JRCC is now involved in building full-scale Shinkansen lines on the Hokuriku Shinkansen line's one sector (Nagano-Joetsu) and on the Tohoku Shinkansen line's one sector (Hachinohe-Shin-Aomori).
 Service on the Hokuriku Shinkansen line's sector from Takasaki to Nagano already commenced in October 1997 (operationally named Nagano Shinkansen).

-Construction on the Morioka-Hachinohe sector of the Tohoku Shinkansen line began in August 1991.
+The operation of the Tohoku Shinkansen line's sector from Morioka to Hachinohe will start on December 1, 2002.

 JR East has reached the following agreement with the government.

 - (1) JR East will pay only usage fees after the Company has started operations on the new lines.
 The usage fees will not exceed the corresponding benefits of the applicable line.
 JR East will incur no financial burden other than these usage fees. - (2) JR East will separate itself from conventional lines running parallel to the new Shinkansen lines.

 JR East agreed to the construction of the two lines mentioned above in its service area based on its judgment that these new lines would not adversely affect the Company's results.
-The operation of this sector is expected to start at the end of 2002.